samarrebhi/samarrebhi/README.md

 - 📚 I'm currently diving deeper into advanced web development techniques.
 - 🎵 I enjoy listening to music while coding to boost creativity.
-/*- 🏞️ In my free time, I love exploring new technologies and working on personal projects.*/
+  - 🏞️ In my free time, I love exploring new technologies and working on personal projects.